sricharankrishnan/espresso-express-boilerplate/docs/cluster-mode-doc.md

 # Espresso Uses NodeJS Cluster Module
-Espresso uses the nodejs cluster module, due to the fact that by default NodeJS runs on a single thread.
-Although this may be sufficient, there are cases where up scaling your application's performance by using the cluster module can help.
-This is a simple but and effective way by which your application can use all the available processors in your host environment/server.
+Espresso uses the nodejs cluster module since NodeJS runs on a single thread.
+The NodeJS Cluster module is a simple yet effective way to help improve the performance of your application.
+Through this module, your application will be able to maximize on utilizing the number of CPU processors of your host environment.
 <br/><br/>

 ## What's Inside
-Please note that the cluster module becomes active only on production mode.
-It has been intentionally done this way to keep the terminal logs user friendly during development.
-Otherwise you many need to sift through piles of logs when you spend time developing your application or making changes.
+The cluster module becomes active only when the application NODE_ENV is set to "production".
+The intention behind this is to keep terminal logs minimal and user friendly during development.
 The cluster module along with the OS module are initially imported in the ```server.js``` file:
 ```js
 let cluster = require("cluster");
 let os = require("os");